A guide to selling ad space in 2023 [4 best tactics included]

 Blog

-Last updated: March 6, 2023 | by aleesha
+Last updated: March 6, 2024 | by Aleesha Jacob

-This post was most recently updated on March 6th, 2023
+This post was most recently updated on March 6th, 2024

 Are you a publisher struggling to sell ad space on your website?
 You’re not alone.
 Most publishers find it difficult to get ad inventory sold, but there are a few ways to make the process a little bit easier.

-In this blog post, we’ll discuss some of the best ways to sell ads space on your website.
+In this blog post, we’ll discuss some of the best ways to sell ad space on your website.
 We’ll also provide tips for how to make your website more attractive to potential advertisers.
 So, if you’re looking for ways to monetize your website, keep reading!

 Few affiliate networks have certain thresholds however, there are no minimum traffic requirements when it comes to selling ad inventory on your website if you’re heading straight to advertisers or brands.